Label84/laravel-mailviewer/README.md

 #### 2.1 Install package manually (alternative)

-You can also install the package manually by executing the following commands:
+You can also install the package manually by executing the following two commands.

 ```sh
 php artisan vendor:publish Label84\MailViewer\MailViewerServiceProvider --config